This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 On the other hand, if your Mac is mostly used for light internet browsing, the occasional home movie night, or checking the email you probably don’t need a cooling pad since you aren’t taxing your laptop very much.

-Best Cooling Pad for MacBook Pro: Our Picks
+Best Cooling Pad for MacBook Pro in 2022: Top Picks

-- Cons: The pad doesn’t actually fold, so the angle design may not pack for travel well.
+- The pad doesn’t actually fold, so the angle design may not pack for travel well.

-With four fans running at 1200 RPM, the TreeBee will have no problem keeping your MacBook cool.
+With four fans spinning up to 1200 rotations per minute, the KLIM will have no problem keeping your MacBook pro cool at its best.
 Extendable legs allow it to lay flat or be propped up, and the extra USB ports in the side make up for the one sacrificed to plugging the pad into your Mac.

-- Cons: Weighing in at 2.15 lbs and utilizing an unorthodox design shape, it’s not the most portable option on the market but should be perfect for single-space use.
+- Utilizing an unorthodox design shape, it’s not the most portable option on the market but should be perfect for single-space use.

-- Cons: The surface of the pad does not include any rubber grips to keep your MacBook from sliding around once it’s been placed on top.
+- The surface of the pad does not include any rubber grips to keep your MacBook Pro from sliding around once it’s been placed on top.

 Complete with an anti-slip design and multi-point adjustable base, the Kootek model brings a variety of comfort features to the cooling pad.
 With two USB ports, you won’t suffer when you plug it in, and the fans run at around 1000 rpm, sufficient to do the job.